robertfmurdock/robertfmurdock.github.io/_drafts/2026-06-07-questionable-future.md

 But it's also a reminder that, ultimately, we control who we become.

 I don't know where the industry is going.
-But I do know that people, real live people, need the value that software has built into their lives.
+But I do know that people, real live human beings, need the value that software has built into their lives.
 And they need to be able to *trust* it, and will feel pain when they can't.
 Those things aren't going anywhere.
 The world needs people who can shepherd these systems, and keep them safe.

 So explore these questions, and more.
 Maybe we can use them to become the stewards that the future needs.